 I’ll start off on the Isle of Anglesey and its most famous lighthouse South Stack.
 Situated near the northwest tip of Wales, the tiny islet known as South Stack Rock lies separated from Holyhead Island by 30 metres of the turbulent sea, surging to and fro in continuous motion.

 The coastline from the breakwater and around the southwestern shore is made of large granite cliffs rising sheer from the sea to 60 metres.
 The South Stack Lighthouse has warned passing ships of the treacherous rocks below since its completion in 1809.
 The sleeve for the Roxy Music album ‘Siren’ featuring Jerry Hall was shot on the rocks below South Stack during the summer of 1975.

 The Needles – Isle of Wight

-Next an image from my trip to the Isle of Wight and the Needles lighthouse.
-Set in the western approaches to the Isle of Wight, the Needles form a narrow chalky peninsula which rises from jagged rocks to 120m cliffs.
+Next an image from my trip to the Isle of Wight and the Needles.
+Set in the western approaches to the Isle of Wight, the Needles form a narrow chalky peninsula that rises from jagged rocks to 120m cliffs.
 These rocks have always been a hazard to ships making their way up the Solent to Portsmouth and Southampton Water.
-A helipad was built on top of the Needles Lighthouse in 1987.
+A helipad was built on top of the lighthouse in 1987.